Skip to main content

 • 1 customer needs to see ...

-• 30-day period before they decide to do business with you.
+• 30-day period before they decide to buy.

 Nielsen Chart